There is life-changing power in learning what it means to host God’s Presence

 Today I believe the Lord is speaking a word of relief and replenishment.

-You may have been exerting effort—trying to hold it together, do the right thing, or to make the right choices.
+You may have been exerting effort—trying to hold it together, do the right thing, or make the right choices.

 The Holy Spirit is lifting pressure away.